2019 Boston Red Sox season

 The 2019 Boston Red Sox season was the 119th season in the team's history, and their 108th season at Fenway Park.
 The Red Sox entered the season as reigning World Series champions, but did not repeat, as they were eliminated from playoff contention on September 20.
 With a record of 84 wins and 78 losses, they finished third in the American League East, 19 games behind the New York Yankees.
 It was the first time the Red Sox did not win their division since 2015.
+Average attendance at home games was 35,994.

 Offseason

 During the offseason, the team retained or re-signed most players from the 2018 team.
 Not retained were closer Craig Kimbrel, reliever Joe Kelly, starter Drew Pomeranz, and second baseman Ian Kinsler.
 Prior to Opening Day, the team sent catcher Sandy León to the minor leagues, opting to carry two catchers on the roster, Christian Vázquez and Blake Swihart.
 Manager Alex Cora stated he would use Andrew Benintendi as the team's leadoff hitter, with Mookie Betts batting second, swapping their positions from the team's usual 2018 batting order.
 Cora did not name a specific relief pitcher as closer.